Preventing Excessive Alcohol Consumption: Responsible Beverage Service Training

 This review and Task Force finding replaces the 2001 Task Force recommendation for Intervention Training Programs for Servers of Alcoholic Beverages to Reduce Alcohol-Impaired Driving.
 Read a summary of findings from the previous review or visit the Motor Vehicle-Related Injury Prevention section of our publications page to access the complete articles.

 The findings and results of this systematic review have not been published.
 Read other Community Guide publications about Preventing Excessive Alcohol Consumption in our library.
-You may also subscribe to be notified as new materials on this topic become available.
+You can also subscribe to be notified as new materials on this topic become available.

 The findings and conclusions on this page are those of the Community Preventive Services Task Force and do not necessarily represent those of CDC.